Trust Accounting

 Commingling of Funds

 One of the most serious misuses of a trust account involves the commingling of owner and manager funds.
-Depending on your state laws, different acts can be considered commingling:
+Depending on your state laws, different acts can be considered commingling.

 - Personal or company funds are deposited in the trust account